TE 92M AUTOMATED CLUTCH FRICTION TEST MACHINE

 The TE 92M Automated Clutch Friction Test Machine offers just that possibility.
 It uses a single friction pair in their original manufactured state.
 The machine may be configured to accept clutch plates from North American, European and Japanese manufacturers by fitting appropriate clamps TE 92M/FPC.
 Clutch plates up to 11.25 inch (286 mm) diameter may be accommodated.

 The machine may also be used to test limited-slip differential, synchromesh and torque converter components with custom design modifications.
-The machine may be supplied with test adapters to conform to the JASO M349-2001 standard.
+The machine can be supplied with test adapters to conform to the JASO M349 standard.

 Description